 Entries linking to sceptic

-also sceptic, 1580s, "member of an ancient Greek school that doubted the possibility of real knowledge," from French sceptique and directly from Latin scepticus "the sect of the Skeptics," from Greek skeptikos (plural Skeptikoi "the Skeptics, followers of Pyrrho"), noun use of adjective meaning "inquiring, reflective" (the name taken by the disciples of the Greek philosopher Pyrrho, who lived c.
+also sceptic, 1580s, "member of an ancient Greek school that doubted the possibility of real knowledge," from French sceptique and directly from Latin scepticus "the sect of the Skeptics," from Greek skeptikos (plural Skeptikoi "the Skeptics, followers of Pyrrho"), noun use of adjective meaning "inquiring, reflective."
+This is related to skeptesthai "to reflect, look, view" (from a metathesized form of PIE root *spek- "to observe").
+The name was taken by the disciples of Greek philosopher Pyrrho, who lived c.
 360-c.
-270 B.C.E.), related to skeptesthai "to reflect, look, view" (from PIE root *spek- "to observe").
+270 B.C.E.

 Skeptic does not mean him who doubts, but him who investigates or researches as opposed to him who asserts and thinks that he has found.
 [Miguel de Unamuno, "Essays and Soliloquies," 1924]